Vox (company): Expansion, transistors, and decline

 The Vox brand grew quickly in the early 1960s, expanding along with its roster of endorsing musicians.
 As tube-based amps such as the AC100 were engineered with more power, they developed a reputation for overheating and malfunction.
 The onset of transistors pushed Vox and other manufacturers to develop solid-state amplifiers as a solution.

 In 1964, Tom Jennings developed a relationship with Sepulveda, California-based Thomas Organ Company, which began importing English Vox product lines to the United States.
 A shift in focus to transistors came with Jennings' decision to sell controlling interest in JMI to the Royston Group, a British holding company, and move some manufacturing to Erith, Kent.
 The Traveller, Virtuoso, Conqueror, Defiant, Supreme, Dynamic Bass, Foundation Bass and Super Foundation Bass lines were developed and introduced during this period.
-Jennings would remain as chief executive officer until 1969.
+Jennings remained as chief executive officer until 1969.

 With assistance from Dick Denney, Thomas Organ began to produce a line of mostly solid-state amplifiers in the United States that carried the Vox brand and cosmetic stylings.
 First marketed in 1965, these amps effectively paralleled JMI's own transistor-based amplifiers, but differed from British and Italian made Vox in sound and reliability.
 To promote their line, Thomas Organ published a magazine called 'Vox Music Scene,' and built the Voxmobile, a Ford roadster dressed up to look like a Phantom guitar - complete with a Continental organ and several "Beatle" amplifiers.
 Despite the marketing effort, the Vox brand shed endorsees, and sales waned.

 Tom Jennings set up a new company in his old Dartford location, joined later by Denney.
 Jennings Electronic Industries operated for several years, making an updated and rebadged version of the AC30 along with other amplifiers, as well as a new range of organs.

 Royston, due to the loss of a lucrative government contract in one of its other companies, filed for bankruptcy in 1968.
 As a result, the Vox brand passed through a series of owners during the 1970s including a British bank and Dallas Arbiter.
 The AC30 continued to be built alongside newer solid-state amps, but with a series of cost-cutting measures such as loudspeakers with ceramic magnets, printed circuit boards, solid-state rectification, and particleboard cabinet construction.
 An all-solid-state version of the AC30 was also introduced alongside the classic, tube-powered model.

 Rose Morris bought Vox in 1978 before its distribution deal with Marshall ended.
 The company attempted to reinvigorate the Vox brand, continuing to build the AC30 along with several new and modern amplifiers.

 Korg acquired a majority stake in Rose Morris in 1992, including the Vox product lines.
-Korg would dissolve much of the prior business before renewing the Vox brand based on its traditional strengths.
+Korg dissolved much of the prior business before renewing the Vox brand based on its traditional strengths.